CleanestMink126/DSA-19-Dev/datastructures/day01/README.md

     `public void add(int index, Cow c)`

-7. Thanks to your help, Ben's milk business has really gotten off the ground.
+7. Thanks to your help, Vicky's milk business has really gotten off the ground.
 He is able to expand his farm and is able to accept lots of cows.
 Modify your code so that we can **optimally** perform resizes.
 We never want to allocate more space than we need to, but we should also have an *average* insertion time complexity of `O(1)`.
 Make sure that your `MyArrayList` stays above 25% full.
 This will require halving the size of your array if it is less than 25% full, and doubling the size of it when it fills up.
 Think carefully about what your code will do: when down-sizing, make sure to have a "lower limit" so that the array does not eventually resize to length 1.
 You may find the function [`System.arraycopy`](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#arraycopy(java.lang.Object,%20int,%20java.lang.Object,%20int,%20int)) helpful.

 ## Additional Practice (Optional)